RyanWhited/kickstarter-analysis/README.md

   - Campaigns with goals less than $5,000 have the highest rate of success at over 73% (76% less than $1,000).
   - Goals between $5,000 - $25,000 have around a 50% success rate.
-  - Campaigns over $25,000 have at 27% or less success rate.
+  - Campaigns over $25,000 have a 27% or less success rate.

 ![Outcomes vs Goals](https://github.com/RyanWhited/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)